Epithelial Cells in Urine During Pregnancy

 - Drinking plenty of water to stay well hydrated

 Finding epithelial cells in urinalysis is generally not a cause for alarm.
-Further testing and confirmation are needed to rule out other variables and establish a cause.
+Further testing and confirmation can rule out other variables and establish a cause.
+If you have a large number of epithelial cells in your urine, consult your doctor – she will guide you the best.
+Take precautionary measures and have a healthy pregnancy!